 Oliver Longstaff’s performance is a fine example of the laid-back nature of this musical, donning various garments to play female characters with gusto.
 That, and a rap number about ‘blowing bubbles’ as a part of speech therapy, which is so bizarre that it actually works amongst the musical’s wider, jovial tone.

 Though this is not to say that the production downplays the incredible challenge and issues faced by Mushy.
 A brief remark about media representation and the lens in which it viewed the viral moment is an interesting one when thought about with six years of hindsight.

 After all this time, Mushy still seems to evoke new motivation and inspiration, as it celebrates the sudden success and freedom that follows afterwards in an incredibly upbeat fashion.
 Varun Raj has us hanging on to every word as Musharaf with tight pacing, both as he sensitively handles the stammers, and delivers Raxstar’s lyrics with impressive flow and confidence.
 When Musharaf has the mic once more, the power of music – and indeed friendship – is not understated.

 Mushy: Lyrically Speaking is now playing at the Arcola Theatre until 5 October.
 It will then conclude its UK tour at the Leeds Playhouse, playing from 8 October until 12 October.

-Disclaimer: I was invited to watch Mushy: Lyrically Speaking for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Mushy: Lyrically Speaking for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.